holycrap872/ucls-hs-intro-to-cs/CourseMaterial/07_wrapup/00_offboarding/lesson_plan.md

     - AI is making reading code more important
 - Hand out `exit_questionaire.docx`
     - Please fill out thoughtfully
-        - I read these very carefully and tune the curriculum based on feedback
+        - I read these carefully and tune the curriculum based on feedback
         - The more thoughtful/detailed you are, the more helpful it is
     - Have a good summer
     - Can leave once done (or spend remainder of class working on PythoShop)